 Insurance for Expatriates in Mexico

 In Mexico, most expatriates will want to obtain an international health insurance plan that will cover medical treatment in Mexico, but also globally including the United States.
 Both travelers and expats should make sure that their plan includes medical evacuation and repatriation coverage.
-Adequate life and disability insurance for expats is also a requirement for most employed expats, which can be sourced by Expat Financial via a group or individual plan.
+Adequate life and disability insurance for expats is also a requirement for most employed expats, which can be sourced by Expat Financial via a group or an individual plan.

 Here is a list of different types of insurance coverage you will want if you are planning to become an expatriate in Mexico: